-T9.1.
+T10.1.
 The vehicle must have front and rear roll bars offering protection in accordance with the diagrams shown here – the helmeted head of all drivers must be at least 50 mm below the line A-B as shown.
+See Fig 2.1

-T9.2.
+T10.2.
 Roll bars must be firmly secured to the chassis of the vehicle using mechanical fixings or welding.
-Gluing/ bonding of roll bars to chassis with no mechanical fixings or welding is not permitted.
+Roll bar to chassis mountings and points on the chassis to which roll bars connect must be suitably strong and where necessary reinforced to prevent failure in the event of a roll over incident.
+Gluing/bonding of roll bars to chassis with no mechanical f ixings or welding is not permitted.

-T9.5.
+T10.5.
 Non-structural bodywork along with front and rear wheels must not be regarded as part of the roll protection.
 The top 150 mm of the roll bar must not have any fairing or other aerodynamic aid.
+See Fig 2.2

 And then read them again!

 Front roll bars.
-Most cars will have a strong structure around the front axle and steering assembly, often this doubles as the front roll bar but do ensure that from 2019 it complies with T10.9 and is made from a suitable gauge of steel.
+Most cars will have a strong structure around the front axle and steering assembly, often this doubles as the front roll bar.
 Note, the front roll bar does not need to protrude from the bodywork, but it is useful to mark on the bodywork where it is so that the scrutineers know where to place one end of the head clearance gauge.